styled-components/styled-components/CONTRIBUTING.md

 [Core team members](./CORE_TEAM.md) have the responsibility of pushing new releases to npm.
 The release process is as follows:

-1. Install `np` by Sindre Sorhus with `npm i -g np`. (note: you only have to do this once) `np` makes sure that everything is correct and runs tests and a build before it releases the new version for you.
+1. Make sure you have the latest changes and are on the master branch: `git checkout master && git pull origin master`
-2. Make sure you have the latest changes and are on the master branch: `git checkout master && git pull origin master`
+2. Install all the dependecies by running `yarn` in the root folder.
+This will also install `lerna`.
 3. Create a new branch based on the version number, for example `git checkout -b 3.4.1`
 4. Update the [CHANGELOG.md](./CHANGELOG.md) with the new version number, add a new Unreleased section at the top and edit the links at the bottom so everything is linked correctly
 5. Commit the Changelog changes with `git commit -m 'Update CHANGELOG'`
 6. Push the branch to the repo with `git push -u origin <branchname>`
-7. Run `np --any-branch` and follow its instructions
+7. Run `yarn run publish`.
+(Not `yarn publish`) This will run `test` cases, check for `flow` and `lint` errors and then start the `lerna publish` process.
+You will prompted to choose the next versions for all the packages including `styled-components`.
+(Note: Packages which are marked as `private` will not be published to `npm`, choose any version for them).
 8. Congratulations, you just published a new release of `styled-components`! :tada: Let everybody know on Twitter, in our community and all the other places

 ## Credits

 These contribution guidelines are based on https://github.com/moya/contributors, big thanks to @alloy, @orta et al. for the inspiration and guidance.

 ## Financial contributions

 We also welcome financial contributions in full transparency on our [open collective](https://opencollective.com/styled-components).
 Anyone can file an expense.
 If the expense makes sense for the development of the community, it will be "merged" in the ledger of our open collective by the core contributors and the person who filed the expense will be reimbursed.

 ## Credits

 ### Contributors

 Thank you to all the people who have already contributed to styled-components!
 <a href="graphs/contributors"><img src="https://opencollective.com/styled-components/contributors.svg?width=890" /></a>

 ### Backers

 Thank you to all our backers! [[Become a backer](https://opencollective.com/styled-components#backer)]

 <a href="https://opencollective.com/styled-components#backers" target="_blank"><img src="https://opencollective.com/styled-components/backers.svg?width=890"></a>

 ### Sponsors